 Communication – Contact information is accessed by Soliya staff and tech support team.
-Names and email addresses of Connect Program students are also available to facilitators, names and email addresses of facilitators are available to coaches, and names and email addresses of Facilitation Training Program trainees are accessible by trainers.
+Names and email addresses of participants are also available to facilitators, names and email addresses of facilitators are available to coaches, and names and email addresses of trainees are accessible by trainers.

 Online Community – Data collected for this purpose is accessible to all members of the Soliya community, past and present, who login to the Soliya Exchange Portal.
 Online profiles do not include any contact information.

 For programs funded by the US State Department only, participant information, including name and contact information, is shared with the funder.
 In addition, Soliya is required to disclose personal information of U.S. citizens in response to lawful requests by U.S. public authorities, including to meet national security or law enforcement requirements.

 Soliya assumes liability for the improper processing of user data by staff and third party agents acting on Soliya's behalf, unless the event giving rise to the damage is outside of the organization's control.

 Data is retained for a 2-year period after the user's last login, after which a request for consent to remain in Soliya’s records will be sent to all users.
 If users do not consent to their data remaining in Soliya's records, all their data will be immediately anonymized.

 You can at any moment request to have your account removed and any or all your personal data deleted.
 If you wish to have your account removed and/or your personal data deleted, please email email@example.com.

 How can you access your personal data, verify its accuracy and, if necessary, correct it?